Consensus Layer

 Hybrid Models: Combining PoW and PoS.

-Threshold Encryption: Encrypted consensus preventing MEV.
+Threshold Encryption: Encrypted consensus preventing miner extractable value.

 Quantum Resistance: Post-quantum consensus mechanisms.

-Faster Finality: Sub-second finality becoming standard.
+Faster Finality: Sub-second finality may become standard.

 Agree on Truth Through Consensus